AndersWik/anderswik.github.io/_posts/2016-10-22-Magento-Developer-Certification-basics-1-architecture.markdown

 The content in a `translate.csv` file should be one translation per row.
 First the phrase that should be translated surrounded with quotation marks.
 Then what it should be translated to.
 Also surrounded with quotation marks (`"Translation one","Översättning ett."`).
 We can also translate modules in a theme.
 This will take precedence over the translations in the module when the theme is used.
 To do this we add the module name space and name inside the quotation marks of the phrase that are going to be translated (`"Mage_Sales::About This Order:","About This Order:"`).

 A package can contain several different themes.
 An example is [app/design/frontend/default/][app/design/frontend/default/].
-This package contains four themes.
+This package contain four themes.

 * `blank`
 * `default`
 * `iphone`
 * `modern`

 The main theme is the `default` theme.
-All other themes will be child themes and fallback to `default` if a file is missing in the theme.
+All other themes will be child themes and fallback to `default`.
 We can also use the `theme.xml` file in the `etc` folder to specify a parent.
 The syntax is `{package}/{theme}`.

 {% highlight xml %}
 <?xml version="1.0"?>